-As of February 15, 2022, we have collected 100% of all outstanding rent collections for calendar year 2021.
+As of February 22, 2023, we have collected 100% of all outstanding rent collections for calendar year 2022.
 In the past, we have received rent modification requests from our tenants, and we may receive additional requests in the future.
 However, we are unable to quantify the outcomes of the negotiation of relief packages, the success of any tenant's financial prospects or the amount of relief requests that we will ultimately receive or grant.
 We believe that we have a diverse tenant base, and specifically, we do not have significant exposure to tenants in the retail, hospitality, airlines, and oil and gas industries.
-These industries, among certain others, have generally been severely impacted by COVID-19.
-Additionally, our properties are located across 27 states, which we believe mitigates our exposure to economic issues, including as a result of COVID-19, in any one geographic market or area.
+Additionally, our properties are located across 27 states, which we believe mitigates our exposure to economic issues, including regulations or laws implemented by state and local governments in response to public health emergencies, in any one geographic market or area.
 We also have a cap on industry sector concentration to further diversify our portfolio and mitigate risk.

 We believe we currently have adequate liquidity in the near term, and we believe the availability on our Credit Facility is sufficient to cover all near-term debt obligations and operating expenses and to continue our industrial growth strategy.
 We are in compliance with all of our debt covenants.
 We amended our Credit Facility in 2019 to increase our borrowing capacity and extend its maturity date.
-In addition, on February 11, 2021, we added a new \$65.0 million term loan component.
+In addition, on August 18, 2022, we added a new \$150.0 million term loan component.
 We have had numerous conversations with lenders, and credit continues to be available for well capitalized borrowers.
 We continue to monitor our portfolio and intend to maintain a reasonably conservative liquidity position for the foreseeable future.